serhioms/DisruptorFlow/README.md

 ![alt text](https://github.com/serhioms/DisruptorFlow/blob/master/result/DisruptorFlow%20Diagram.png)

-## Synch task
+## Sync Task

-Sync task is descendent of TaskSync<T>.
+Sync task is descendent of TaskSync'<T>'.
 Sequential processor start it, wait for the end then start next task in a sequence.
 All synchronous tasks run in one thread.

-## Asynch task
+## Async Task

-Async task is descendent of TaskAsync<T>.
+Async task is descendent of TaskAsync'<T>'.
 Sequential processor start then immedeately start next task in a sequence.
 Asynchronous tasks perform in separate threads in parallel of synchronous tasks.

 ## Task Set

-Task set is an object of class TaskSet<T>.
+Task set is an object of class TaskSet'<T>'.
 Constructor of this class accept any amount of sync/async tasks.

 ## Usage